 THE CIVILIAN G.I, 1968 VIETNAM: Long Range Reconnaissance Patrols, the Highlands, and Cambodia

 The father of one of the cadets in the group owned a yacht that one weekend he sailed up the Hudson River from some affluent suburb of New York City hoping to spend some time with his son.
 The son invited several cadet friends and me to hang out with him on the boat, which, being a few notches better than nothing, I did.
 As what would eventually become usual for me nothing identified me as to my rank or status, so nobody really knew if I was an officer, an enlisted man, or maybe even a civilian.
 Often, for people who own yachts sometimes things like that matter.
 For example, the cadet's sister.
 If she had known I was a lowly private and not one of the group at large she probably wouldn't have even talked to me.
 Same with the dad.
-It came out between the father and I that we both knew David J. Halliburton Sr. and both had been on his yacht the Twin Dolphin, both several times.
+It came out between the father and I that we both knew David J. Halliburton Sr. and both had been on his yacht the Twin Dolphin, each of us several times.
 I told the father I knew Halliburton because as a young man he had a serious crush on my stepmother's niece, which is true.
 Halliburton's family lived right across the street from my stepmother and during the summer her niece would babysit me.
 In reality though I knew Halliburton later in life because I was a crew member on his yacht, a mere sander of wood.
 Of course I didn't tell the dad that and he automatically put me higher up on the scale of things.
 Years later Halliburton did so as well after the connection with my stepmother's niece became clear.

 In any case, as it turned out, from February 4, 1963 to March 4, 1963, after having been on exhibit in Washington D.C., but before returning to the Louvre in Paris, and for the only time ever, Leonado Da Vinci's painting the Mona Lisa was in the U.S. and on exhibit at the The Metropolitan Museum of Art in New York City, a period of time that overlapped the exact same time I was at West Point.
 More than that, it just so happened the father of the cadet had long time philanthropic ties in support the museum and had at his beckon call special VIP passes to see the exhibit.
 When we got to talking and he thought I was right up there with Halliburton in the scheme of things and I expressed an overwhelming desire to see the Mona Lisa, as soon as he could arrange it and his soon and his son and I could get time off he sent a car up to West Point to pick us.
 We were whisked into the museum ahead of the hours long crowds and as others were being ushered through after viewing the painting, our neck lanyard identification allowed to stay as long as we wanted.